Wei-1/Legit/README.md

 Chars such as `SPACE` and `+-*/\|'"~!@#$%^&()[]{}<>?:;.,` are NOT allowed as the name of a variable.

-If the function do NOT need any variable, there is no need for the input line.
+If the function do NOT need any variable, there is NO need for the input line.

 ```php
 Func: return_1;